Chinese handball: Gameplay and rules

 Chinese handball can be played by any number of players that can comfortably fit on the court at once.
 In the United States, it is traditionally played with either a "Spaldeen" pink bouncy ball or an American handball ball, whereas Chinese-style Australian variations conventionally use tennis balls, and other ball options are possible.
 It is usually played on American handball courts, but is also often played with two opposing walls ("hallway" or "mini-court" style), or three adjacent walls.
 For all shots, there are several rules that must be followed for the play to be valid.
 The ball may be hit only once, without being "caught" or "handled", and after hitting the wall, its first bounce must land within the bounds of the court, same as in American Handball.
 After being struck and before hitting the wall, however, it must hit the floor.

-1v1 duels or American-style 2v2 can be played, with teams alternating hitting the ball and points awarded whenever the opposing team fails to make a valid return.
-It is usually played with larger numbers, in an elimination style.
+The game is usually played with large numbers, in an elimination style.
 If a player makes an invalid return, they are "out", and exit the court.
-Whoever is closest to the ball, other than the previous hitter, is expected to hit the ball.
-If the ball is allowed to bounce twice without being hit or "watermeloned", whoever was nearest the ball is declared out.
+Traditionally, players go one after another in a set order, returning the ball until a player fails to make a legal return, at which point that player is out.
+In some versions of the game, whoever is closest to the ball, other than the previous hitter, is expected to hit the ball.
+In these versions, if the ball is allowed to bounce twice without being hit or "watermeloned", whoever was nearest the ball is declared out.
 The person who had hit the ball last normally gets the next serve, but as a primarily social game, speed of play and flow are paramount, so whoever collects the ball may serve themselves to save time.
-This process continues until only one player remains, who is crowned the winner.
-Everyone may then reenter the court for a new round, with the reigning champion getting the first serve of the next match.
+In the fixed order version of the game, players realign in the fixed order and the server serves the ball once again.
+This process continues until only one player remains, who is declared the winner.
+After the round concludes, all players may reenter the court to begin a new game.
+Traditionally, the reigning champion receives the first serve in the next round, while the remaining players return in the reverse order of their elimination.